ryandaniels/ansible-role-create-users/README.md

 [![Build Status](https://travis-ci.org/ryandaniels/ansible-role-create-users.svg?branch=master)](https://travis-ci.org/ryandaniels/ansible-role-create-users)

-Manage users in the user list variable file (list is in the file vars/secret).
+Manage users in the user list config file (list is in the file vars/secret).
 Add users, change passwords, lock/unlock user accounts, manage sudo access (per user), add ssh key(s) for sshkey based authentication.
+This is done on a per "group" basis (Ansible group variables), as set in the config file.
+The group comes from the Ansible group as set for a server in the inventory file.
 Note: Deleting users is not done on purpose.

 Distros tested